Agricultural Research Service

 The Agricultural Research Service (ARS) is the principal in-house research agency of the United States Department of Agriculture (USDA).
 ARS is one of four agencies in USDA's Research, Education and Economics mission area.
 ARS is charged with extending the nation's scientific knowledge and solving agricultural problems through its four national program areas: nutrition, food safety and quality; animal production and protection; natural resources and sustainable agricultural systems; and crop production and protection.
 ARS research focuses on solving problems affecting Americans every day.
-The ARS Headquarters is located in the Jamie L. Whitten Building on Independence Avenue in Washington, D.C. and the headquarters staff is located at the George Washington Carver Center (GWCC) in Beltsville, Maryland.
+The ARS Headquarters is located in the Jamie L. Whitten Building on Independence Avenue in Washington, D.C., and the headquarters staff is located at the George Washington Carver Center (GWCC) in Beltsville, Maryland.
 For 2018, its budget was $1.2 billion.
+For 2023, the budget grew to $1.9 billion.

 Mission

 ARS conducts scientific research for the American public.
 Their main focus is on research to develop solutions to agricultural problems and provide information access and dissemination to: